OlleMattsson/yijing/src/static/iching.md

 <a href="http://www2.unipr.it/~deyoung/I_Ching_Wilhelm_Translation.html#21">21</a>, in which thunder and lightning similarly appear
 together, but in the reverse order.
 In BITING THROUGH, laws are laid down; here they are applied and enforced.
-Clarity [Li] within makes it possible to investigate the facts exactly, and shock [Chên] without ensures a strict and precise carrying out of punishments.
+Clarity [Li] within makes it possible to investigate the facts exactly, and shock [ChÃªn] without ensures a strict and precise carrying out of punishments.

 THE LINES